Electromente/Arduino/SERVO_TEST/README.md

-# Servo test
+# SERVO_TEST
-To test this code is required the "Servo" library from arduino.cc
+// by IDK
+// Testing miniservo motor.
+// Required a Servo library from Arduino.cc
+// 03/16/2021